USS Balao: Fourth patrol, February – March 1944

 On 3 March, Balao fired four torpedoes at a small freighter and escort from a distance that proved to be too great.
-All four fish passed under their targets.
+All four torpedoes passed under their targets.
 Later that morning, Balao sighted a convoy of four small cargo ships, described as "the dregs of the worst of harbors."
 The convoy changed course and pulled away from the submarine before she could close for attack.

 The next day, Balao investigated smoke on the horizon, found two cargo ships, tracked them through a rain squall, and as she passed into clear weather, found the convoy in perfect position for her torpedoes.
 She fired four stern tubes at the leading ship, but heard no explosions.
 The torpedoes were duds or had again passed underneath.
 As the escorts actively pursued the submarine, Balao submerged to wait out the inevitable depth charges.
 When the submarine surfaced again, all trace of the convoy was gone, and she set course for Langemak Bay, New Guinea, with all her torpedoes expended.
 On 7 March, Balao moored alongside Coucal and took on fuel and provisions.
-She got underway again on the following morning, bound for Pearl Harbor where she arrived for refit on 19 March.
+She got underway again on the following morning, bound for Pearl Harbor, where she arrived for refit on 19 March.

 Fifth patrol, April – June 1944

-Balao completed refit and training on 24 April and the next day began her voyage back to action.
+Balao completed refit and training on 24 April, and the next day began her voyage back to action.
 After stopping for a few hours at Midway to refuel, she continued to her patrol area around the Palau Islands.
-She contacted a small convoy on 14 May but was unable to close for attack because of the diligence of the Japanese escorts.
+She contacted a small convoy on 14 May, but was unable to close for attack because of the diligence of the Japanese escorts.
 The submarine returned to patrolling the Yap–Palau shipping lanes.
 Her next contacts were unfavorable for attack, and problems with her surface search radar hampered her efforts to seek out enemy shipping.

 On 1 June, the situation brightened.
 Balao made radar contact with a four-ship convoy and tracked it to an excellent position for attack.
-Just after midnight on 2 June, she fired six bow fish at one of the largest passenger cargo ships, and scored two hits.
+Just after midnight on 2 June, she launched six torpedoes from her bow tubes at one of the largest passenger cargo ships, scoring two hits.
 Although pursued by the escorts, Balao again managed to close the convoy, now with only two ships visible.
 Only minutes before Balao reached firing position, one of the escorts unwittingly moved to a spot on Balao's beam and stayed there, thwarting the submarine's second attempt.
 She was prevented from carrying out a dawn attack by Japanese air cover and was forced to allow the convoy to escape without further damage.
 A fuel shortage forced Balao to enter Majuro Atoll on 12 June to begin refit alongside submarine tender Sperry.